alvin677/QTML/README.md

 Can be used to quickly design simple websites.

 # to be added
-fixed position uis, gradient on buttons?
+fixed position ui templates, gradient on buttons?